BSCPGROUPHOLDINGSLLC/WILSON-ELSER-DICKER-LASKOWITZ-MOV/README.md

 ELSER-AND-DICKER
         https://iapps.courts.state.ny.us/nyscef/ViewDocument?docIndex=PWFQc/WFihoyIKwEunaalQ==

-        HEY I'LL GIVE IT TO THEM...
-THEY 100% LIVE UP TO THE NAME...

         Wed, Jun 3, 2020, 2:20 PM        RECEIVED NYSCEF: 08/09/2020

-                "...
-Why don't you just tack on the 9 billion dollars NYC is in the hole while you're at it? ..."

             https://iapps.courts.state.ny.us/nyscef/ViewDocument?docIndex=TxAa7cNVIHKtnJU/ni/zvg==
             21 JULY 2020    NYSCEF DOC.
 NO. 53             RECEIVED NYSCEF:     07/21/2020

                     "...REPRESENTATIVES SHOULD BE DISBARRED..."